The Secret to the Best Homemade Ranch Dressing

 Homemade ranch dressing is tangy, herbaceous, creamy, savory, and comforting.
 The homemade variety tastes infinitely better than anything you can get at the store (which is often too salty or thick for my liking).
 Unfortunately, store-bought ranch has one notable advantage.
 Since it’s shelf-stable, I can always have a back-up on hand.
 Luckily, we’ve got a secret in our pocket that solves that problem: this homemade ranch dressing recipe can be kept in your pantry!
-TOH field editor Joan Hallford created this simple mix to have at the ready when you need Ranch dressing or dip.
+TOH Community Cook Joan Hallford created this simple mix to have at the ready when you need Ranch dressing or dip.

 How to Make Homemade Ranch Dressing

 Yield: 4 batches of dressing, or 2 batches of dip